…my passage back into the land of the living

 I finally took Tatjana to East Africa in July of 2005.
 It was in celebration of her graduation from high school and her 19th birthday.
 Ultimately, it was my passage back into the land of the living.
 I found my lust for life again after seven years of merely surviving through court battles, heartbreak, and illness.
 In my determination to lead a life beyond reproach I’d forgotten how to live.

 Observing the behavior of the wildlife brought it all back to basics, and helped me understand human nature better.
 I could feel myself healing.
 I felt as if I’d come home.
 If you believe in evolution, I had.
 The bush reminded me that I needed to take risks, or life would pass me by.
-I just felt so alive…
+I felt alive again…

 Peter Beard’s prophetic words “with elephantine memories & a new afterward”